๐ŸชบEnvironmental Biology

 • Produces up to 30,000 eggs per clutch, enabling rapid population expansion across suitable habitat

-• Biocontrol failure—introduced to Australia to control sugarcane beetles, they ignored the target pest and became a worse problem than what they were meant to solve
+• A classic biocontrol failure: introduced to Australia in 1935 to control sugarcane beetles, they largely ignored the target pest and became a far worse problem than the one they were meant to solve

-Compare: Burmese Python vs. Cane Toad—both lack natural predators, but through opposite mechanisms.
-Pythons have no predators because of their size; cane toads have no predators because they're toxic.
+Compare: Burmese Python vs. Cane Toad: both lack natural predators, but through opposite mechanisms.
+Pythons avoid predation because of their sheer size; cane toads avoid it because they're toxic.
 Both demonstrate how predator release drives population explosions.

 Native Species Competitors

 These invaders succeed through direct competition with native species for specific resources like nesting sites, food, or habitat space.
-The mechanism is interference competition—they actively exclude natives rather than simply consuming shared resources.
+The mechanism is interference competition: they actively exclude natives rather than simply consuming shared resources faster.

 European Starling (Sturnus vulgaris)